malavicasurakanti/chat-with-URL/README.md

-# chat-with-URL - LangChain Chatbot with Streamlit GUI
+# chat-with-URL - LangChain & Streamlit GUI

 Welcome to the GitHub repository for the LangChain Chatbot with Streamlit GUI!
 This project is a comprehensive guide to building a chatbot capable of interacting with websites, extracting information, and communicating in a user-friendly manner.
 It leverages the power of LangChain and integrates it with a Streamlit GUI for an enhanced user experience.![HTML-rag-diagram](https://github.com/malavicasurakanti/chat-with-URL/assets/144533175/80bc87b1-086d-4669-a1b1-ae46fb01cac9)